-Therapy for addictions in Oxford, Abingdon and Bampton
+Therapy for addictions and unhelpful habits

-Some people drink to forget a problem, to mask pain or stress.
-Some may have noticed that there are times when they have decided not to drink alcohol anymore, or maybe cut back on socialising.
+Some people drink to forget a problem, to mask pain or stress. likewise, some may have noticed that there are times when they have decided not to drink alcohol anymore, or maybe cut back on socialising.
 They may have noticed that as soon as they have decided to make changes, the urge to drink just seems to get worse.
 Again this is the subconscious mind-controlling the habit.

 Using Solution Focused Therapy for addictions